Complaint

 Read text aloud

 These rights are enshrined worldwide in the United Nations Convention on the Rights of the Child.
 Liechtenstein ratified the Convention on the Rights of the Child at the end of 1995.
-In Liechtenstein, the Ombuds Office for Children and Young People (OSKJ) at the Association for Human Rights (VMR) is the monitoring body for the implementation of children's rights and the point of contact and complaints office for children and young people.
+In Liechtenstein, the Ombuds Office for Children and Youths (OSKJ) at the Association for Human Rights (VMR) is the monitoring body for the implementation of children's rights and the contact and complaints office for children and youth issues.

 The UN Convention on the Rights of the Child (child-friendly version)